SumYg/Project-Game/readme.md

 The drawn cards and the order of player in the game are stored in dynamic arrays.
 ### Dynamic memory management
-The hand cards of each player are stored in linked list structure, each node stores 1 hand card and the address of the next code (last node points to NULL).
+The hand cards of each player are stored in a linked list structure, each node stores 1 hand card and the address of the next node (last node points to NULL).
 When a player draws a card, a new node will be created and inserted at the end of the list.
 When a player discards a card, the corresponding node will be deleted and the list will be relinked, thus memory is released.

 The order of player and drawn cards are stored in dynamic arrays since the sizes of the array are subjected to change.
 The indexes of players in the array of structures are stored in the array sequentially according to the order decided at the beginning.
 ### File input/output